Leafwing-Studios/Emergence/design/src/player-actions/intent.md

 3. Click and hold, spending intent at a fixed rate in that area.
 4. The longer you hold down the mouse button, the more the effect strengthens, or the longer the effect lasts.

+Abilities are intended to serve three design roles:

+1. Give the players interesting and fun micromanagement tasks to do as they watch their [contraption](../high-level/creative-automation.md) run.
+2. Give players tools to deal with crises.
+3. Provide an escape hatch for when players want or need more direct control.

 Small amounts of intent are also spent on other actions that reflect "collective intelligence":

 - [zoning](zoning.md), with higher priority zoning costing more intent